-More than 18 million women in the United States suffer from urinary incontinence, often silently and always unnecessarily.
+More than 18 million women in the United States suffer from urinary incontinence (involuntary urine leakage)—often waiting 6 YEARS or more to seek medical care for urinary incontinence, even though it's highly treatable.

-“Many women are worried the condition will lead to more serious health concerns or require invasive surgery.
+Many women are worried the condition will lead to more serious health concerns or require invasive surgery.
 Others think urinary incontinence is something they just have to live with.
 But it's not something anyone needs to live with.
-As female pelvic medicine and reconstructive surgeon specialists, we strive to provide an unparalleled level of comfort and service and oftentimes deliver high rates of success with low risk.”
+Our goal is to provide compassionate, comfortable care, offering women successful treatment and solutions with the lowest risk.

 Is it stress incontinence or urge incontinence?

-Most frequently experienced by women in their 30s to 50s, stress incontinence is activity-related.
-“It's the kind of leakage that happens when women jump, laugh, sneeze or cough,” says Sage Claydon, MD, Virtua female pelvic medicine specialist.
+Stress incontinence is activity-related and is usually experienced by women in their 30s to 50s.
+It's the kind of leakage that happens when you jump, laugh, sneeze, or cough.

 Urinary incontinence treatments

-According to Dr. Claydon, sling procedures—those that may use synthetic mesh to hold the urethra properly in place—are often the most effective treatments available.
-Appropriate for stress incontinence, the mesh procedure for urinary incontinence is performed on an outpatient basis.
-“The mesh used is smaller and placed differently than the kind that was associated with potentially debilitating complications,” she confirms.
+Sling procedures—those that may use synthetic mesh to hold the urethra properly in place—are often the most effective treatments available for stress incontinence and are performed in an outpatient setting.
+The mesh used is smaller and placed differently than the kind that was associated with potentially debilitating complications.

 Other stress incontinence treatments include physical therapy, bladder training, and the use of a device called a vaginal pessary, which lifts and supports the urethra.
 Another option involves injecting materials to "bulk up" the area surrounding the urethra.